 We have learned that the IPv6 is enabled which is shown as True for the command output.
 We will disable the IPv6 for the interface named Ethernet0 with the Disable-NetAdapterBinding command like below.
 But keep in mind that the PowerShell should be opened with Administrator privileges which are described below.
 If not you will get an “Access is denied” error.

 The IPv6 is enabled for the MacOSX operating systems.
 It can be disabled from the TCP/IP configuration.
 First open the TCP/IP configuration by following these steps System Preferences -> Network ->Ethernet /Wireless -> Advanced -> TCP/IP.
 There you will see the Configure IPv6 line which is configured as “Link-local only“.
 Change this configuration Automatically.

 Disable IPv6 for Linux (Ubuntu, Mint, Debian, Kali, CentOS)

-Most of the Linux distributions like Ubuntu, Mint, Debian, Kali, CentOS comes with IPv6 enabled by default.
-IPv6 can be disabled from GUI or command line but disabling from the command line is the easiest way.
-We will use the sysctl command to disable IPv6 related configuration like below.
+Most of the Linux distributions like Ubuntu, Mint, Debian, Kali, and CentOS come with IPv6 enabled by default.
+IPv6 can be disabled from GUI or command line but disabling it from the command line is the easiest way.
+We will use the sysctl command to disable IPv6-related configuration like below.
 We will also use the sudo command for root privileges where the root user does not require it.

 $ sudo sysctl -w net.ipv6.conf.all.disable_ipv6=1 $ sudo sysctl -w net.ipv6.conf.default.disable_ipv6=1 $ sudo sysctl -w net.ipv6.conf.lo.disable_ipv6=1